Jerry Remy’s family invites public to pay respects to former Red Sox player, longtime broadcaster

 Remy spent more than 40 years with the Red Sox organization as a player, coach, and broadcaster.

-He passed away on Saturday at the age of 68 after a long and courageous battle with lung cancer.
+He passed away on Saturday at the age of 68 following a long and courageous battle with lung cancer.

 (Copyright (c) 2021 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)